 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Plaster finishing.
-Floors including sub floors The flooring throughout appears to be of timber construction.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were internal jemery and ratemen name moved.
+Internal walls have plaster finishes.
+Electe including cub floors Floors including sub floors Flooring throughout appears to be of timber construction.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal Joinery - Timber.
-Internal Doors - Timber panel type.
+Internal joinery - timber.
+Internal doors - timber panel type.
 Kitchen storage is provided by a range of fitted units incorporating worktop surface areas.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is an open fireplaces within the property. , , , , , , , , , , , , , , , , , , , , Internal decorations Visually inspected.
-Painted, papered and tile finishes noted.
-Cellars Vigually inspected where there was a sets and numbers built Cenars Visually inspected where there was a safe and purpose-built access.
+Open fireplace in the property.
+Internal decorations Visually inspected.
+Painted, papered and tiled finishes noted.
+Cellars Visually inspected where there was a safe and purpose-built access.
 Not applicable.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Electricity A consider what of the minimum many viewalls in an extend with out Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-Gas Accessible parts of the system were visually inspected without removing fittings.
+Mains supply with the electric meter located in the hall.
+Gas Accessible parts of the system were visually inspected Accessible parts of the system were visually inspected - Cas without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.